 The school day for FS1 and FS2 students begins at 7.45am.
 We have a ‘soft start’ to the day with classes opening at 7.25am to welcome students before registration for those children with older siblings or those who go by bus.
-Children in FS1 finish at 12:30 and FS2 children finish at 1.30pm every day.
+Children in FS1 and FS2 finish at 1.30pm every day.
 To support all our families at WSO, we offer a free after school club provision for children.
-The FS1 provision is until 1.50pm or 2.15pm and the FS2 provision is till 2.50pm or 3.20pm.
+The FS provision is till 2:00pm, 2.50pm or 3.20pm.

 How many adults do you have in a FS class?

 Every Foundation Stage class has one teacher and one teaching assistant.
 All children in the Foundation Stage can form strong relationships with the adults in the classroom and receive personalized learning experiences due to our small class sizes.